James Hensman

 Senior Project Lead

-Nick’s services are dedicated to providing essential guidance and support to young individuals, empowering them to reduce their vulnerability and develop confidence and resilience.
-Notably, he spent six years leading and expanding the crime reduction program at the esteemed Charlton Athletic Community Trust.
-This groundbreaking role was the first of its kind in The Premier and Football Leagues, pioneering innovative approaches to engage with hard-to-reach young people within the realm of professional football clubs.
-Nick has successfully managed and led intervention programs funded by The Football Foundation and Premier League Charitable Fund, demonstrating his expertise in designing effective initiatives.
-His services have also been sought by The Premier League Kicks management board and MOPAC (Mayor’s Office for Policing & Crime).
+Following his police service, Nick spent six influential years leading and expanding the crime reduction programme at the highly regarded Charlton Athletic Community Trust.
+This role, the first of its kind across both The Premier League and Football League, redefined how professional football clubs work with hard-to-reach young people.
+Nick successfully delivered and managed interventions funded by The Football Foundation and the Premier League Charitable Fund, and his expertise earned recognition from The Premier League Kicks management board and MOPAC (Mayor’s Office for Policing & Crime).

 PM